RMcNeely/tjachs-project/README.md

 # Tjach

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.
+It uses Angular 4.

 ## Development server

-Run `ng serve` for a dev server.
+After cloning this repo and installing the NPM packages run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding